Kitzbüheler Horn

 The Kitzbüheler Horn (also spelt Kitzbühler Horn) is a mountain in the Kitzbühel Alps in Tyrol, Austria, whose western flank lies near the smart ski resort of Kitzbühel.
+It is one of the most prominent mountains in the Kitzbühel Alps in Tyrol.
 With a height of it only just misses being a 'two-thousander'.

 At the summit is a 102 metre high TV tower belonging to the ORF and known as the Kitzbüheler Horn Transmission Tower (Sendeturm Kitzbüheler Horn).

 The Harschbichl (1,604 m) is a sub-peak to the north which is also accessible.